ICI3D/ICI3D.github.io/daidd/rfa.md

 Funding is available to cover room and board for Clinic participants from the US and Africa.
 Additional funds to support travel are available for a small number of participants and may be requested during the application process but are not guaranteed.
 The application process for the Clinic is expected to be highly competitive.

 - The deadline for receipt of applications from _individuals based at institutions outside the US_ for DAIDD 2017 is September 15, 2017 at 5pm Eastern.
-- The deadline for receipt of applications from _individuals based at US institutions_ for DAIDD 2017 is October 15, 2017 at 5pm Eastern.
+- **The deadline for receipt of applications from _individuals based at US institutions_ for DAIDD 2017 has been extended to October 15, 2017 at 5pm Eastern.**

 Late or incomplete applications will not be considered. **Application instructions are available via the application form on the UGA website.**